abhinavjain241/beatsync/README.md

 ## Features

 - Modern web interface for easy downloads
-- Supports multiple Beatport URL formats:
-  - Public playlists and charts
-  - Playlist share URLs (e.g., `/playlists/share/...`)
-  - Multiple HTML structure types
+- Scrapes Beatport playlist URLs to extract track information
 - Searches and downloads audio from SoundCloud using yt-dlp
 - Downloads as high-quality MP3 files
 - Real-time progress tracking and updates